pentatonica/metric/README.md

 The project was developed in camel.

-The application processes a file json that contains the information to analyse:
+The application processes a file json that contains the following information to analyse:
 - dtime: represents the date of the measurements
 - metricValue: represents the measurement in byte per second